Jonkelly5764/230-lab-escape/README.md

 following in gdb:

   1. Set breakpoints at line 18 and line 24.
-  2. Go through all iterations of the loop (hint: use next and/or continue), and display the value of int variable c in each iteration at both breakpoints (hint: use display).
+  2. Go through all iterations of the loop (use next and/or continue), and display the value of int variable c in each iteration at both breakpoints (use display).
   3. Run the program again in gdb, and delete the first break point (at line 18) but keep the second (line 24).
 Step into function validate_digit(), and print the value of digit.
   4. Run the program again in gdb with the only breakpoint at line 24.
-Call function validate_digit() with argument c from gdb.
+Call function validate_digit() with argument c from gdb (use call).
 You should be able to see the returned value of validate_digit().
+  5. Run the program again in gdb with the only breakpoint at line 24.
+Enter a single character that is not 9.
+When the program is stopped at the breakpoint, change the value of variable c to an appropriate integer so that the program considers it a "good digit" (use set var).

 Part 2